-The performance of 2-step and 4-step preambles (e.g. probability of missed-detection) is influenced by parameters some of which are under the control of the network such as the preamble format, number of configured preambles (pool size), number of users attempting random access (traffic loads) and power control parameters (such as preambleReceivedTargetPower and powerRampingStep).
+The performance of 2-step and 4-step preambles (e.g. probability of missed-detection) is influenced by parameters some of which are under the control of the network (which the gNB has the flexibility to make the same or different) such as the preamble format, number of configured preambles (pool size), number of users attempting random access (traffic loads) and power control parameters (such as preambleReceivedTargetPower and powerRampingStep).

 This applies to shared ROs and separately configured ROs.